mskyaxl/wsl-terminal/README.md

 5. `run-wsl-file.exe` can run any .sh (and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

-6. `vim.exe` can open any text files in vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/...` to open files with `emacs/nvim/nano/...`.
+6. `vim.exe` can open any text files in vim (in wsl-terminal), support `Open With` context menu in explorer.exe. `vim.exe` can be renamed to `emacs.exe/nvim.exe/nano.exe/...` to open files in `emacs/nvim/nano/...`.

 ## Run Windows programs in WSL